Carnivory.euCarnivory.eu

 It is best not to give carnivorous plants tap water.
 Because carnivorous plants cannot extract substances from the soil properly, it is difficult to separate the substances (which can cause the roots to rot).
 As a result, the carnivorous plant absorbs all substances from the soil.
 The lime in tap water is bad for carnivorous plants and in the long term can cause a lime build-up.
 Rainwater, osmosis water or distilled water are preferable.
 Most carnivorous plant species require a lot of water.
 Read more about how much water each species needs on our general care page.

 Carnivorous plants generally need a lot of sunlight.
 A lot of light gives them a beautiful colour and allows the carnivorous plants to attract more insects.
-Read how much light each species needs on our general care page for carnivorous plants.

 In nature, carnivorous plants stand on nutrient-poor soil.
 Therefore, they need special carnivorous plant soil.
 Preferably do not use normal potting soil.
 Recommended: We sell the right carnivorous plant soil in our webshop.